speaking-portal-project-team-a/The-Speaking-Portal-Project/docs/reports/requirements/5_tech-stack.md

 ## Django + Python

 ### Pros:
-- Python is very familiar to many of our group members
+- Our group members are very familiar with Python
 - Lots of external libraries are available
 - Documentation is widely accessible
 ### Cons: